 - Start with clearly defining the goals of the project and the project scope.
 You can use the SMART criteria which guides you to set goals that are specific, measurable, attainable, realistic and timely.

-- Layout what needs to be done and create a work breakdown structure which will help you break down the project into manageable tasks based on project deliverables.
+- Layout what needs to be done and create a work breakdown structure that will help you break down the project into manageable tasks based on project deliverables.

 - Creating milestone charts or Gantt charts where you can display the key milestones and product roadmaps outlining the project timeline and the project milestones for the team